Brzana/Myndos/README.md

 # Myndos

 Myndos is an AI-powered web platform designed to enhance learning and teaching for both students and teachers.
-It features exam generation, prompt libraries, chat with AI, and task management, with separate dashboards for students and teachers.
+It features exam generation with separate dashboards for students and teachers.

 ## Project Structure